 Students who die during the course of the academic year will be reimbursed one twelfth of the tuition fees owed for every remaining month of the academic year thereafter.
+The money will be refunded to the account from which it had been collected.
 If students pay the tuition fees in instalments, the payment obligation for the remainder of the academic year will be cancelled and any fees paid in excess will be reimbursed.